algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/TheoricalCalculations.md

 ### Electromagnet

-No real information found due to an unknow brand and make.
+No real information was found due to an unknown brand and make.
 But I found some sources of similar items.

 **Source:**